Ontario Rainbow Trout Fishing: A Top River Guides Advice

 As a top Ontario river fishing guide, I teach the best methods for Ontario rainbow trout fishing.
 These methods include using the right equipment, the right baits, and knowing where to go to experience the best Ontario rainbow trout fishing.

 Ontario rainbow trout fishing is a little confusing for many anglers because we have two types of rainbow trout in Ontario.
-Ontario rainbow trout fishing could be fishing for river rainbow trout which we also call resident rainbow trout or it could mean fishing for migratory rainbow trout which are also known as steelhead.
+Ontario rainbow trout fishing could mean fishing for river rainbow trout which we also call resident rainbow trout, or it could mean fishing for migratory rainbow trout which are also known as steelhead.

-Instead, a resident river rainbow trout lives its entire life in the river it was born in.
-Resident rainbows often take on nice colors and big spots whereas a steelhead will often be much more silver with fewer spots and less coloring unless they are in the middle of spawning.
+A resident river rainbow trout lives its entire life in the river it was born in.
+Resident rainbows often take on nice colors and big spots whereas their migrating cousin the steelhead will often be much more silver with fewer spots and less coloring unless they are in the middle of spawning.

-Most river rainbows are escapes from trout ponds or trout farms or are stocked into lakes and I don’t think much natural reproduction takes place with these fish.
+Most resident river rainbows are escapes from trout ponds or trout farms or are stocked into lakes and rivers.
+I don’t think much natural reproduction takes place with these stocked fish.

 Also, in most rivers, it is suspected that resident rainbows eventually spawn with or get mixed in with the steelhead strains and eventually disappear or start to migrate.
 This is why it’s so hard to find non-migratory resident rainbow trout in Ontario.